RealityHertz/Greenhouse-Project/Documentation/Signoffs/Communication Application & Display System - Signoff.md

 ## **Analysis:**

-- **Power Supply for Arduino Nano 33 BLE**

-  - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 BLE.

-  - The Pin 14 on the Nano 33 BLE will need to be connected to the ground from the power supply.

-- **Communication for Arduino Nano 33 BLE**
+**Arduino Nano 33 IoT**
+  1. The Arduino's BLE capabilities could be broadened by using an array of bluetooth extenders if required for larger projects.

-  - The data that is needed to be able to turn this system into a useful tool will be recieved via BLE from the PLC.
+  2. The data that is needed to be able to turn this system into a useful tool will be recieved via BLE from the PLC.
 The PLC used in this system has BLE compatabilities so it will be easy to send over the required data that can then be turned into readable and useful data that the greenhouse employees will be able to use.
 The MISO pin will be the output of this data that will be sent onto the display.

-- **Power Supply for NHD-5.0-800480FT-CSXP-CTP**
+  - **Power Supply for Arduino Nano 33 IoT**
+    - The power will be USB from 110 volt wall outlet and will to supply 5 volts to the Pin 15 on the Nano 33 IoT.
+The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the USB ground wire.

+    - The USB cable and plug used have a max current of 1 amp and 2 amp respectively.
+This will allow for a safe current supply to the board.

+**NHD-5.0-800480FT-CSXP-CTP**

-  - The NHD-5.0-800480FT-CSXP-CTP has a supply voltage of 3.0-3.6V and will have power supplied through a wall outlet with a USB 2.0 cord powering the voltage in and ground
+  1. The NHD-5.0-800480FT-CSXP-CTP has a supply voltage of 3.0-3.6V and will have power supplied through a wall outlet with a USB 2.0 cord powering the voltage in and ground

-  - The NHD-5.0-800480FT-CSXP-CTP will also be supplied the proper Idd from a Vdd of 3.3V or within the previous voltage parameters.
+  2. The NHD-5.0-800480FT-CSXP-CTP will also be supplied the proper Idd from a Vdd of 3.3V or within the previous voltage parameters.
 The current should fall around 100mA.
 [1]

 - **Communication for NHD-5.0-800480FT-CSXP-CTP**